yamansener199/ABN-AMRO-SRE-CASE/README.md

 #### Submission Guidelines:
 - Add the necessary folder(s) and file(s).
-- If needed you may change the code structure or content or add technologirs, but its **not** a part of the assessment.
+- If needed you may change the code structure or content or add technologies, but its **not** a part of the assessment.
 - Ensure you include the necessary documentations.
 - Use git
 - Good luck